Choosing an essay or research topic can be challenging. Topics can be questions or problems, so think about what you

 - Handbooks and encyclopedias often give a good overview of a subject area and provide relevant background information, as well as key terms that can be used when searching the databases.
-Find handbooks, encyclopedias, and specialized dictionaries in the library's collection by checking the online Subject Guides.
+The Subject Guides will help you find online handbooks, encyclopedias, and specialized dictionaries in the library's collection.

 - Did you discuss an interesting topic in class that you would like to learn more about?
-Ask your instructor for advice about turning it into an essay.
+Ask your instructor or TA for advice about turning it into an essay.

-- Consult the textbook for your class and look at the Table of Contents for possible topics.
+- Consult the textbook for your class and scan he Table of Contents for possible topics.

 - Try reading online daily news sources for something that might spark your interest by looking for things that you care about.

 - Explore a topic that you know nothing about but wish you did.
 Browse Wikipedia for ideas.